kammybdeng/learning_notes/Advanced_Python3/Functional_programming.md

-### Tuple vs Namedtuple
+#### Tuple vs Namedtuple
-- Tuple: immuntable
+- **Tuple**: immuntable
-- Namedtuple: light-weight, object-like variable.
-"You should use named tuples instead of tuples anywhere you think object notation will make your code more pythonic and more easily readable". [reference](https://stackoverflow.com/questions/2970608/what-are-named-tuples-in-python)
+- **Namedtuple**: light-weight, object-like variable.
+"You should use named tuples instead of tuples anywhere you think object notation will make your code more pythonic and more easily readable". [stackoverflow credit: what are namedtuple](https://stackoverflow.com/questions/2970608/what-are-named-tuples-in-python)
 ```
 from collections import namedtuple